NextechSystems/selectapidocspub/source/includes/_appointment.md

 &nbsp;

 ### *Update Appointment With a Custom Status*
-Updates the status of a given appointment with one of the custom statuses defined in Select
+Updates the status of a given appointment with a custom status

 #### HTTP Request
 `PUT /Appointment/{identifier}`